Accepts Responsibility for Choices and Actions

 Acknowledge children for their efforts!
 For example, say, “I think it’s great that you cleaned up the mess you made, Tia!” or “Darrius, you must be proud of yourself for taking responsibility for what you did and apologizing.”
 Click here for more ideas on how to encourage children.

-To download a printable PDF of the tips for this skill, click here.
+Download a printable PDF of the tips for this skill.

 Start your morning with Conquering Kindergarten!